 1099 Euclid Avenue NE,

-1 person favorited this theater
+2 people favorited this theater

 Until the late-1980’s the theatre stood vacant until George Ellis acquired the lease and relocated his Film Forum from Ashley Mall to the site.
 The theatre wasn’t able to compete with the multiplexes that were now booking art films that were previously the priority of the Film Forum.
 The theatre is currently part of the group that manages the Roxy and the Temple concert halls.
-In 2007, it was renamed Variety Playhouse.
+By 1998, it was renamed Variety Playhouse.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.